Schema

 String

-A String holds text.
+holds text.
 This is the type you would use for a username, the content of a blog post or anything else that is best represented as text.

 Note: String values are currently limited to 256KB in size on the shared demo cluster.
 This limit can be increased on other clusters using the cluster configuration.

-In queries or mutations, String fields have to be specified using enclosing double quotes: string: "some-string".
+In queries or mutations, String fields have to be specified using enclosing double quotes: string: "some-string"

 Integer

-An Int is a number that cannot have decimals.
+is a number that cannot have decimals.
 Use this to store values such as the weight of an ingredient required for a recipe or the minimum age for an event.

-Note: Int values range from -2147483648 to 2147483647.
+values range from -2147483648 to 2147483647.

-In queries or mutations, Int fields have to be specified without any enclosing characters: int: 42.
+fields have to be specified without any enclosing characters: int: 42

 Float

-A Float is a number that can have decimals.
+is a number that can have decimals.
 Use this to store values such as the price of an item in a store or the result of complex calculations.

-In queries or mutations, Float fields have to be specified without any enclosing characters and an optional decimal point: float: 42, float: 4.2.
+fields have to be specified without any enclosing characters and an optional decimal point: float: 42

 Boolean

-A Boolean can have the value true or false.
+.
 This is useful to keep track of settings such as whether the user wants to receive an email newsletter or if a recipe is appropriate for vegetarians.

-In queries or mutations, Boolean fields have to be specified without any enclosing characters: boolean: true, boolean: false.
+fields have to be specified without any enclosing characters: boolean: true

 Enums are defined on a service scope.